Government of New Brunswick

 This special benefit is only available to clients who are in a priority group that also demonstrate they are in an emergency situation (unavoidable and unforeseen circumstances).

 The benefit amount provided must meet the immediate and temporary needs of the client through the emergency time period only.
-Calculated on a per diem basis, the maximum allowable amount will not exceed 30 per cent of the monthly rate of assistance.
+The maximum allowable amount will not exceed 30 per cent of the monthly rate of assistance.

 Rent, Mortgage or Accommodations